 The EPA requires a final disinfection step before effluent can be supplied as drinking water.
 Disinfection protects public safety and ensures no potentially harmful microorganisms pass through the process.
-Similarly, advanced oxidation processes serve to both disinfect and oxidize the effluent water to decrease chemical oxygen demand (COD) and biochemical oxygen demand (BOD) contributing compounds.
-Considered options included Chlorine, UV, Hydrogen Peroxide, and Ozone treatment.
+Similarly, advanced oxidation processes serve to both disinfect and oxidize the effluent water to decrease COD and BOD contributing compounds.
+Considered options included Chlorine, UV, hydrogen peroxide, and ozone treatment.
 Chlorine is destructive to membranes, and also produces carcinogenic disinfection byproducts that then have to be removed prior to distribution if the levels exceed regulations.
-While ozone is capable of producing byproducts in the presence of bromine, the GAC that follows would then remove these byproducts.
+While ozone is capable of producing byproducts in the presence of Bromine, the GAC that follows would then remove these byproducts.
 UV is capable of disrupting the DNA of microorganisms based on the wavelength of light emitted in non-turbid water.
 Hydrogen peroxide and ozone are both typical oxidizers, however ozone has a higher oxidizing potential.
 Ozone can also be generated on site with an ozone generator, while hydrogen peroxide has to be shipped in.
 The addition of ozone also is effective regardless of turbidity, which can serve as pretreatment to filtration to reduce biofouling.
 Ozone was chosen as an optimal oxidation step, and UV was chosen for final disinfection.